saiichihashimoto/dnd-sort-position/README.md

 Alternatively, you could save the sort position as strings, which would allow you to save a position for each element and update only one element per update, thus avoiding conflicts.
 You'd want the strings to produce the shortest strings possible and works with most default `sort` algorithms, which is the purpose of this library.

+### What about concurrent updates that collide?

+For example, if two different elements were put between elements A & B simultaneously, wouldn't that produce the same position?
+Yes, but that's not an issue with this library but with concurrent updates in general.
+None of the solutions address this problem directly.
+You'd likely want a tie breaker, ie sort on `position, id`.

 ## API

+The [unit tests](https://github.com/saiichihashimoto/dnd-sort-position/blob/main/src/index.test.ts) are the best example of how this should be used.

 ### `positionBetween()`